Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Application: Klein Gordon theory on curved spacetimes

 With these ingredients we can introduce a Lagrangian formalism, as it is usually done in QFT.
 From the usual Lagrangian density in four dimensions, we can write the following bilinear form:

 Where $N,N^i$ and $h^{ij}$ are functions on $\Sigma$.

 In order to define the canonical momentum we must choose between different options.
-One possible path is to define $\pi^{\mathbf{x}}$ as a density and therefore to build it as an element of $\mathcal{N}'$, which is the choice made in \cite{Corichi2004}.
+One possible path is to define $\pi^{\mathbf{x}}$ as a density and therefore to build it as an element of $\mathcal{N}'$, which is the choice made in \cite{corichiSchrodingerFock2004}.
 Another option is to consider $\varphi_{\mathbf{x}}$ as an element of a Rigged Hilbert space and profit from this structure to let $\pi_{\mathbf{x}}$ be an element of the same space as the field $\varphi_{\mathbf{x}}$.
+This option is the one we choose to describe Fock quantization in \autoref{ssec:FockSpace} thus, our model manifold is $\mathcal{M}_A$ introduced in that section.
 With respect to the Gel'fand triple and the injection $\mathcal{N}\subset L^2(\Sigma,dVol)$ we obtain as canonical momentum

 The Hamiltonian is defined using the same rigging structure $\mathcal{H}= \delta^{xy}\pi_x\dot\varphi_y-\mathcal{L}$ and can be written as

 Where $\mathcal{H}$ is the so called superHamiltonian and $\mathcal{H}_i$ the supermomenta given by